Blunk-electronic/ET/doc/schematic.rst

 #.
 Drag net segment

+	When a net segment is being dragged, then other connected segments are dragged along.
+If the ends of the net are dragged to a port of a unit, netchanger or submodule, then a connection between port and net segment is established.

+	A segment which is connected with a port can not be dragged away anymore.

 	This example command searches for a net segment in net GND on sheet 1 that crosses the position 80/100 in a zone of 2mm radius.
 It drags the attacked end of the segment by 10/0mm: